idvorkin/idvorkin.github.io/_d/resistance.md

 <!-- vim-markdown-toc -->
 <!-- prettier-ignore-end -->

-## The resistance is what stops us from doing the important.
+## The resistance is what stops us from doing the important

 ### [Pain vs Suffering](/mental-pain)